Logo

 Landmarks and Attractions

-Beyond the views of the Bay of Angels, other interesting attractions around the port include Les Puces de Nice, a small antique market where you can browse through paintings, small furniture, and custom jewelry.
-You might just find something interesting to take home as a souvenir.
+Beyond the views of the Bay of Angels, other interesting attractions around the port include Les Puces de Nice.
+It is a small antique market where you can browse through paintings, small furniture, and custom jewelry.
+You might find something interesting to take home as a souvenir.

 Port Lympia, Nice France.

-Other places worth looking out for include the 19th-century church with massive Corinthian columns at the entrance, Église Notre-Dame du Port de Nice on Place Ile-de-Beauté, just north of the port.
-It is flanked by two colorful neo-classical buildings each housing local businesses, including some of the eateries frequently associated with the area.
+Other places worth looking out for include the 19th-century church with massive Corinthian columns at the entrance, Église Notre-Dame du Port de Nice on Place Ile-de-Beauté.
+Just north of the port, it is flanked by two colorful neo-classical buildings, each of which houses local businesses.

 Place Ile-de-Beauté is also a great place to relax as you watch the trams go by.
-A little further north from here is Rue Bonaparte, where Napoleon resided in the late 18th century.
+A bit further north from here is Rue Bonaparte, where Napoleon resided in the late 18th century.

 South of the port, you have a breakwater with the Phare de Nice lighthouse at the end of it.
 Forgive me, but I couldn’t stop staring at the bay and the lighthouse.
 It’s hard to describe how an old lighthouse can be so beautiful, but perhaps I’ve been drinking too much Mediterranean Kool-Aid.